 About the Original "Winnebago Man" Outtakes Video

-Following a two-week shoot in August 1988 for a Winnebago sales ad, a 4-minute outtakes reel surfaced and eventually came to be known as "Winnebago Man."
+Following a two-week shoot in August 1988 for a Winnebago sales ad, a 4-minute outtakes reel surfaced in 1989 and eventually came to be known as "Winnebago Man."
 While the finished sales ad was sent to Winnebago dealers to promote the 1989 Itasca Sunflyer motorhome, copies of the "Winnebago Man" outtakes were being passed amongst the crew and their friends on VHS tape.
 Eventually the video fell in the hands of videotape collectors, who began copying and trading it, sparking an underground phenomenon that turned Jack Rebney into a cult hero.
 When the online video revolution took off on YouTube and other websites, Jack Rebney became one of the first viral video superstars.

 Today, the "Winnebago Man" clip has been seen by tens of millions of people worldwide and it continues to attract new fans, including a notable following in Hollywood.
 Jack Rebney has been quoted in movies and on TV by everyone from Ryan Gosling ("Crazy Stupid Love") to Ben Affleck to Alec Baldwin to SpongeBob SquarePants.
 There’s even a painting of Jack Rebney – as Shrek – that hangs in offices of Dreamworks Animation.
 Most recently, the Winnebago Man has shown up in the 2013 Super Bowl campaign for Volkswagen.